sanuk2424/restaurant-wepapp/README.md

 # Restaurant Food Order Theme
-This is a Restaurant Theme Website Template, designed using html and css.
+This is a Restaurant Theme Website Template, designed using html and css and PHP as background.
 It was developed while teaching "Responsive Web Design Course".

 **Access the Course Here** -
 [Responsive Web Design Course 2020](https://www.youtube.com/watch?v=VaV_Ro8jpPY)